seng637-winter-2022/seng637-a4-srujan-patel/Assignment4-Report.md

 # Explain your SELENUIM test case design process

+Firstly, our team got familiar with the Selenium IDE and its playback features.
+We explored the website that we were going to test throughout this round of the testing process.
+We tried to understand how the website is laid out and what features could be selected for testing.

+We did several trial runs at writing Selenium test cases, as we would become familiar with the spots in our scripts where assertions would be added when we really ran our tests.

+Then we execute our designed test cases and record them in SeleniumIDE.
+We went over our mock test scripts and run them in SeleniumIDE.
+We reviewed the SeleniumIDE-generated test script to ensure that the assertions we built were successfully captured.
+We then went back over the video footage to make sure the test case had caught all we wanted it to.

 # Explain the use of assertions and checkpoints

+Selenium uses assertions and checkpoints (also known as validations) to ensure that the system operates as anticipated.
+The application takes care of this automatically, making them simple to use.
+These validations are added by Selenium following any type of user input, such as a mouse click, scrolling, or entering text.
+If one of the inputs is unexpected or erroneous, the test case will come to a halt and fail at that checkpoint.
+If the assertion fails, this functions similarly to JUnit testing, which returns a failure.
 # how did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix